-Mrs. Candy Greff, this year’s National Silver Cross Mother laid a wreath on behalf of all military mothers who have lost children in service to their country.
-Her son, Master Corporal Byron Greff died in 2011 when the armoured vehicle he was in, was hit by a car carrying a suicide bomber.
-He was on his second tour of duty in Afghanistan at the time.
+Mrs. Gloria Hooper, this year’s National Silver Cross Mother laid a wreath on behalf of all military mothers who have lost children in service to their country.
+Her son, Sapper Chris Holopina died in 1996 when the armoured vehicle he was in, rolled over trying to avoid an accident while on the way to rescue allied soldiers.
+He was performing peacekeeping duties in Bosnia at the time of his passing.

-As has become tradition, many groups and individuals took time to place their Poppies on the tomb of the Unknown Soldier after the official ceremony, covering it in Poppy red.
+Many people took a moment to place their Poppies on the tomb of the Unknown Soldier after the official ceremony, in what has become a memorable act and sight.

-On Remembrance Day evening, 117,000 animated Poppies – each representing one of Canada’s Fallen – will once again cascade down the Peace Tower on Parliament Hill, and the Poppy Drop will appear on the Senate building and the National Arts Centre for a final evening, until midnight.
+On Remembrance Day evening, many thousands of animated Poppies – each representing one of Canada’s Fallen – will once again cascade down the Peace Tower on Parliament Hill and on the Senate building at the National Arts Centre for a final time, until midnight.

 About The Royal Canadian Legion